benheckmann/ai-powered-holiday-search/README.md

 ## How to Run the Project Locally

-- Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/benheckmann/check24-gendev-challenge.git
 ```

-- Add a `.env` file following `.env.example` in the root directory of the project.
+2. Add a `.env` file following `.env.example` in the root directory of the project.

 ```bash
 cp .env.example .env
 ```

-- Replace the placeholders in `.env` with your MySQL connection string and OpenAI API key.
-The expected database tables are specified in the file `schema.prisma` and follow the provided challenge data.
-Note: the current table names are newoffers and newhotels and can also be changed in `schema.prisma`.
+Replace the placeholders in `.env` with your MySQL connection string and OpenAI API key.

 ```
 # Prisma